BBischof/top100ClimbsRoute/writeup.md

 Now I had ten routes ([1](https://ridewithgps.com/routes/26535896), [2](https://ridewithgps.com/routes/26535908), [3](https://ridewithgps.com/routes/26535916), [4](https://ridewithgps.com/routes/26535920), [5](https://ridewithgps.com/routes/26535926), [6](https://ridewithgps.com/routes/26535934), [7](https://ridewithgps.com/routes/26535938), [8](https://ridewithgps.com/routes/26535948), [9](https://ridewithgps.com/routes/26535957), [10](https://ridewithgps.com/routes/26535964)), all with ten climbs each.
 Again, **ridewithGPS** to the rescue; combining was relatively painless.
 Although, I'll admit that it's a little hard on the browser to have close to 300 waypoints stretched over 14000 miles of route.
 I can't really complain though.

+So I guess, you'd probably like to [see it](https://ridewithgps.com/routes/26633832)?

 ## By the numbers

 - 100 climbs in the Continental US